Gizem-kaya/Restaurant-Management-System/README.md

-# Java
+# Java Basics

-The restaurant management software employs Tables, Orders, Items, People (as workers) and performs some operations depending on the provided commands.
-It basically relies on two types of workers to operate: i) employers who only create Tables and ii) waiter who handles all the stuffs regarding the orders.
-There are limited number of tables that can only be created by employer and every table has limited number of orders in which limited number of items are stored.
+#### The restaurant management software employs Tables, Orders, Items, People (as workers) and
+#### performs some operations depending on the provided commands.
+It basically relies on two
+#### types of workers to operate: i) employers who only create Tables and ii) waiter who
+#### handles all the stuffs regarding the orders.
+There are limited number of tables that can only
+#### be created by employer and every table has limited number of orders in which limited number
+#### of items are stored.

 The workers (employers and waiter) handle all the operations throughout the run.
 Every worker has name, salary, authorization which states permission to create a new table